reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 ## Navigating with React Router

-React Router comes with a [<Link/>](https://github.com/reactjs/react-router/blob/master/docs/API.md#link) component that let you navigate around your application.
+React Router comes with a [<Link />](https://github.com/reactjs/react-router/blob/master/docs/API.md#link) component that let you navigate around your application.
 We can use it in our example and change our container `<FilterLink />` component so we can change the URL using `<FilterLink />.
 The `activeStyle={}` property lets you apply a style on the active state.

 #### `containers/FilterLink.js`